 Textbooks are loaned to students for use during the school year.
 Books are to be kept clean, handled carefully, and must be covered.
-Students may use your own covers or get one from the school office.
 All texts will be returned or paid for before or at the time the final examination is taken.
 Students who have outstanding fees for lost textbooks, lost library books, or lab fees will be excluded from participating in senior events, parking privileges, and graduation ceremonies.